28 Aug Empowering Rural Communities – NGO’s Contribution

 Non-Governmental Organisation (NGO)

 A Non-Governmental Organisation (NGO) is a charitable organisation that operates independently of any government.
-NGOs, sometimes known as civil societies, are non-governmental organisations (NGOs) organised on a community, regional, and global level to serve a social or political aim such as humanitarian issues or the environment.
+NGOs, sometimes known as civil societies, are non-governmental organisations (NGOs) organised on a Empowering Rural Communities, regional, and global level to serve a social or political aim such as humanitarian issues or the environment.

 The phrase is true even today in terms of social, economic, and political context.
-The majority of the world’s population lives in rural communities.
+The majority of the world’s population lives in Empowering Rural Communities.
 Because over 70% of Indians reside in rural regions, the country’s development is based on rural economic development.
 Therefore, everyone should enjoy the same standard of living as people who live in suburbs and cities.

 Community Development

-In India, the term “community” is frequently used to refer to religious or caste groupings, as well as economic groups that do not necessarily live in the same area.
+In India, the term “Empowering Rural Communities” is frequently used to refer to religious or caste groupings, as well as economic groups that do not necessarily live in the same area.
 However, in sociology, the term “community” refers to a collection of individuals who live in a specific location and share certain basic common interests.

-The Community Development and National Extension Service study team (1957) correctly pointed out that the term “community” had previously meant religion or caste groups.
-The Community Development Programme was launched with the intention of being applied to the concept of the village community as a whole, cutting through caste, religious, and economic barriers.
+The Empowering Rural Communities Development and National Extension Service study team (1957) correctly pointed out that the term “community” had previously meant religion or caste groups.
+The community development program was launched with the intention of being applied to the concept of the village community as a whole, cutting through caste, religious, and economic barriers.

 Main Objectives of Rural Development

-To promote the comprehensive development of communities and their people, the programmes focus on improving livelihood, early childhood development, health, education, water and sanitation, youth-related activities, the environment, and strengthening grassroots institutions.
+To promote the comprehensive development of Empowering Rural Communities and their people, the programmes focus on improving livelihood, early childhood development, health, education, water and sanitation, youth-related activities, the environment, and strengthening grassroots institutions.

 Skills and Vocational Training

-In order to develop non-farm livelihoods, skills and vocational training is established, in which youngsters are taught income-generating and vocational skills such as computer applications, tailoring, beautician, handicrafts, and machine maintenance, among other things.
+In order to develop non-farm livelihoods, skills, and vocational training are established, in which youngsters are taught income-generating and vocational skills such as computer applications, tailoring, beautician, handicrafts, and machine maintenance, among other things.
 We’ve also started technical skills classes for rural youngsters who are interested.

-Rural development projects are micro-level attempts to bring about desired improvements in rural communities.
+Empowering Rural Communities development projects are micro-level attempts to bring about desired improvements in Empowering Rural Communities .
 On the other hand, rural development programmes encompass a wide number of projects and initiatives that are linked to one another, affecting several sectors of rural social and economic life.
 Rural development initiatives and policies aim to effect broad-scale changes that affect a large number of people.

 Community Development Program

-The community development programme, which began in 1952, attempted to promote rural people’s participation in the development process.
+The Empowering Rural Communities development programme, which began in 1952, attempted to promote rural people’s participation in the development process.
 The fundamental goal of the CDP was to construct infrastructure in rural areas with people’s active involvement or participation, which was accomplished through the establishment of National Extension Services.

 Area Approach